joey101/website/projects/quadcopter.md

     - Reading Data sheets.
     - Manufacturing on CAD.
     - 3D printing.
+    - Sizing matters to the mm, design on paper then on CAD.
     - Making unrelated things connect with eachother.

 ## Blog: